meh7an/FocuMoji/README.md

 # Focumoji

 Focumoji is a userbot built using gramjs for Telegram accounts, designed to streamline folder management based on the status emoji set on the account.
-With FucoMoji, users can effortlessly organize their Telegram folders according to their designated emoji statuses.
+With FocuMoji, users can effortlessly organize their Telegram folders according to their designated emoji statuses.

 ## Features